By Jeffrey Meenes, CFP® (Published Date May 6, 2022)

 The fiduciary standard is the highest level of financial care specified in the US legal system and requires that an advisor put the client’s best interests first at all times.
 This might come as a shock to you, but not all financial service professionals are required to do this.
 In the absence of the fiduciary standard, a financial professional can (and likely will) make recommendations that are good for his own bottom line, not necessarily your own.

 This can present a huge problem when it comes to facing a recession.
-In already distressed economic times, you want to work with someone who will help protect your income, not jeopardize it.
+In already distressed economic times, you want to work with someone who will help protect your assets and income, not jeopardize it.
 Having someone who will dedicate the time and interest to see you succeed in any climate is the type of fiduciary you want on your side.

-At Meenes Wealth Partners, we pride ourselves in crossing every item off of this list, and our clients are incredibly loyal and thankful as a result.
+At Meenes Wealth Partners, we pride ourselves in crossing most every item off of this list, and our clients are incredibly loyal and thankful as a result.
 As a concierge-style financial planning firm, I limit my clientele to a capacity that allows me to provide timely responses in times of economic distress.
 I am able to give personalized attention to each client and family when time matters most.
 From the business side to the personal side, I have served in a variety of financial planning and wealth management capacities over the past 25 years and hold top level degrees in the field.
 Before earning my Certified Financial Planner™ (CFP®) designation, I received both a Master of Science in Finance from Boston College and a Bachelor’s degree Cum Laude in Accounting from the University of Massachusetts at Amherst.
 Today, I use this background and experience to help individuals and families improve their lives through strategic financial planning and investment management.